tuddman/clj-dde/README.md

 Distributed under the Eclipse Public License; the same as Clojure.

-The various included Java files (pretty_tools library) are licensed under their respective licences.
+The various included Java files (pretty_tools library) are licensed under their respective licenses.